 Top Advanced Java Interview Questions for Your Coding Interview

 Java is an Object-Oriented programming language used by the vast majority of programmers worldwide.
+Around 3,77,483 companies use Java.
 Technical interviews at top companies frequently include advanced Java interview questions based on coding and programming theory.
 If you are preparing for a Java developer or software engineering interview, these advanced Java interview questions will help you understand the types of questions that will be asked.

 If you’re a software engineer, coding engineer, software developer, engineering manager, or tech lead preparing for tech interviews, check out our technical interview checklist, interview questions page, and salary negotiation e-book to get interview-ready!

 Having trained over 17,000 software engineers, we know what it takes to crack the most challenging tech interviews.
 Since 2014, Interview Kickstart alums have landed lucrative offers from FAANG and Tier-1 tech companies, with an average salary hike of 49%.
 The highest-ever offer received by an IK alum is a whopping $933,000!

 At IK, you get the unique opportunity to learn from expert instructors who are hiring managers and tech leads at Google, Facebook, Apple, and other top Silicon Valley tech companies.
 Our reviews will tell you how we’ve shaped the careers of thousands of professionals aspiring to take their careers to new heights.